 ● The total number of shelves, pallets, or bins currently in use for your products

-● How much inventory is needed and ordered per store location
+● How much inventory is needed and ordered per location

 By monitoring these metrics, you’ll be able to make smarter business decisions in terms of ordering, discontinuing, and more—transforming data into an advantage over the competition.